wessenstam/gts2021-prep/phase3/phase3.rst

      - can we change a file that exists after the git clone command
      - show the end result of the changed config file

 #.
+Save the file, commit and push to Gitea and open the Drone UI.
+#.
 Drone will only move to the next step if the previous step was successful.
-Save the file, commit and push to Gitea and open the Drone UI.

    .. figure:: images/19.png